akaris-redhat/blog/cgroups.md

 hierarchy, and a set of subsystems; each subsystem has system-specific state attached to each cgroup in the hierarchy.
 Each hierarchy has an instance of the cgroup virtual filesystem associated with it.

+> (...)

+> On their own, the only use for cgroups is for simple job tracking.
+The intention is that other subsystems hook into the generic cgroup support to provide new attributes for cgroups, such as accounting/limiting the resources which processes in a cgroup can access.
+For example, cpusets (see Documentation/cgroup-v1/cpusets.txt) allow you to associate a set of CPUs and a set of memory nodes with the tasks in each cgroup.